padas-lab-de/krony-PT/README.md

 	* `train.py` is a ~300-line boilerplate training loop
 	* `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
 That's it.

+> Ideas:

+* Prune before docompositions.

+* The money is in MLPs, attention blocks are perfect,
+	* Leave them alone or at least change em last.
+	* Why: 1. they are pretty dense.
+2. most use flashattention which is implemented at the cuda level.

+* Mixture of Experts as krone decomp >> that's the money dawg.

+* For details on the original implementation, please refer to the original README by Karpathy :goat:.

 ![repro124m](assets/gpt2_124M_loss.png)

 ## install